Chapter 1: Chapter 1

 Elizabeth smiled and motioned for Jane to keep walking, "You're doing great, just keep coming this way.
-Remember, you're young, you have a great job, a luxury apartment, and the guy of your dreams just asked you out for a date.
-You're today's woman you can handle anything," She said as she continued snapping photos.
+Remember, you're young, you have a great job, a luxury apartment, and the guy of your dreams just asked you out.
+You are today's woman, you can handle anything," She said as she continued snapping photos.
 The wind had picked up some, but Elizabeth found that it only added to the shots.

 Jane laughed, "Oh Lizzy if only that was my life." she said as she moved forward.

-Elizabeth got some great shots, but the sun was moving behind the buildings and they were losing daylight.
-"Alright, Jane that is it for today." she called out to her, "You did a great job.
-I got some really good pictures.
-I think we are all done."
+Elizabeth was getting some really great shots, but the sun was beginning to move behind the buildings and they were losing daylight.
+"Alright, Jane that is it for today.
+Great job, we got some great pictures, so I think we are all done."

 "Good, because I'm exhausted," Jane told her as she headed off to change out of the outfit she was modeling.
 A few minutes later she caught up with her sister, who was already packing up her camera equipment.
-"Did you get what we needed, or will I have to come back again tomorrow at sunrise?" she asked her, hoping that wouldn't be the case.
+"So you got what we needed, or will I have to come back again tomorrow at sunrise?" she asked her, hoping that wouldn't be the case.

-Elizabeth laughed, "No we got some great stuff, so you're free to sleep in tomorrow morning." she told her.
+Elizabeth laughed, "No we got some great stuff, so you're free to sleep in." she told her sister.

 Jane hugged her, "That is exactly why I asked the agency that you do the shoot.
-The last photographer they got took four days and still not one decent picture." she told her.
+The last photographer they got took four days and still not one decent shot." she told her.

-Jane shook her head, "Yes, unfortunately when you are not the photographer mother insists on coming along with me." she said, "Which inevitably means hours and hours of her critiquing everyone and no real work getting done.
-When you come she doesn't interfere as much."
+Jane shook her head, "Yes, unfortunately when you are not the photography mother insists on coming along." she said than sighed heavily, "which inevitably means hours and hours of her critiquing everyone and no real work getting done.
+However, when you come long Lizzy she does not interfere so."

-Jane laughed, "Yes she does have a difficult time bullying you.
-The other photographers always do what ever she tells them just to placate her."
+Jane laughed, "Yes she does have a difficult time bullying you, the other photographers seem to do whatever she says to placate her."
 Jane told her.

-"I have learned from years of practice to block out her constant criticisms.
-When she goes off I pretend that I can not hear her and after a while I am able to tune her out completely."
+"I have learned from years of practice to block her out.
+When she goes off I pretend that I cannot hear her and after I while I am able to tune her out completely."
 Elizabeth laughed as she put the last of her gear away.

 Elizabeth looked down at her watch it was already past 2:30 in the afternoon, "Oh Jane is that tonight?"